 In my heart I'm still an R&D Engineer—and always will be.

 I wish for the sake of conciseness that I could simply share in a chronological and linear fashion—like above—what's happened since quitting, but life has been anything but simple or linear.
-The truth is it's been messy, non-linear, and at times profoundly disorienting, chaotic, and uncertain.
+The truth is it's been messy, non-linear, and at times profoundly disorienting, chaotic, and uncertain; the math is complex.

 Taking flight takes unrelenting patience.